agungd3v/scrollingPages/README.md

 })
 ```

-Basically it will fill up the page and provide navigation on the right in white.
+Basically it will fill up the page and provide navigation on the right in white

 ## Customize

-You can modify some parts based on the available objects below.
+You can modify some parts based on the available objects below

 | Object | Type | default |
 | ------ | ------ | ------ |